Top 5 Things to Consider in a Will

-Estate planning, Wills, and trusts can be complicated for the non-lawyer, and with so much else going on in the world, it’s easy to focus on the immediate, less complicated concerns.
+Estate planning, Wills, and Trusts can be complicated for the non-lawyer, and with so much else going on in the world, it’s easy to focus on the immediate, less complicated concerns.
 And that’s okay; understanding Wills and walking through the process is the job of lawyers.
-Working with an attorney to craft a Will gives you the peace of mind of knowing that you’ve left nothing to chance and no greater burden upon your family than grieving your loss.
+Working with a lawyer to craft a Will gives you the peace of mind of knowing that you’ve left nothing to chance and no greater burden upon your family than grieving your loss.

 You Have a Lot to Protect